tkn777/retentions/README.md

 - Pure **Python 3**, no external dependencies.
 - Runs on **Linux, macOS, and Windows** (and everywhere else, where python 3 runs).
-- Supports **hourly, daily, weekly, monthly, and yearly** retention buckets.
+- Supports **hourly, daily, weekly, monthly, quarterly and yearly** retention buckets.
 - Supports **keeping the last N files** (`--last`) regardless of age.
 - Supports **regex or glob** pattern matching.
 - Safe modes: